Warning! Your Intuition and Financial Truth May Disagree

 Let’s take each of these steps one-by-one…

-The First Step Is To Figure Out What Is More Important Than Paying Off The Mortgage
+The First Step Is to Figure Out What's More Important Than Paying Off Your Mortgage

 I’m a firm advocate of getting your financial foundation in place before pursuing more advanced financial strategies.
 Your wealth can only grow as high as your financial foundation can support (similar to how a skyscraper’s height is limited by the depth and strength of its foundation).